Media coverage of climate change

-Global warming was the cover story of this 2007 issue of the liberal-leaning feminist Ms. magazine.
+In recent decades, newspaper coverage of climate change and global warming has generally increased, though with substantial variation along the way.

 Media coverage of climate change has had effects on public opinion on climate change, as it conveys the scientific consensus on climate change that the global temperature has increased in recent decades and that the trend is caused by human-induced emissions of greenhouse gases.

 Climate change communication research shows that coverage has grown and become more accurate.

 Some researchers and journalists believe that media coverage of politics of climate change is adequate and fair, while a few feel that it is biased.

 History

 This 1902 article attributes to Swedish Nobel laureate (chemistry) Svante Arrhenius a theory that coal combustion could eventually lead to human extinction.

 This 1912 article succinctly describes the greenhouse effect, focusing on how burning coal creates carbon dioxide that causes climate change.

 The theory that increases in greenhouse gases would lead to an increase in temperature was first proposed by the Swedish chemist Svante Arrhenius in 1896, but climate change did not arise as a political issue until the 1990s.
 It took many years for this particular issue to attract any type of popular attention.
 In the United States, the mass media devoted little coverage to global warming until the drought of 1988, and James E. Hansen's testimony to the Senate, which explicitly attributed "the abnormally hot weather plaguing our nation" to global warming.
 Global warming in the U.S. gained more attention after the release of the 2006 documentary An Inconvenient Truth, featuring Al Gore.

 The British press also changed its coverage at the end of 1988, following a speech by Margaret Thatcher to the Royal Society advocating action against human-induced climate change.
 According to Anabela Carvalho, an academic analyst, Thatcher's "appropriation" of the risks of climate change to promote nuclear power, in the context of the dismantling of the coal industry following the 1984–1985 miners' strike was one reason for the change in public discourse.
 At the same time environmental organizations and the political opposition were demanding "solutions that contrasted with the government's".

 In 2007, the BBC announced the cancellation of a planned television special Planet Relief, which would have highlighted the global warming issue and included a mass electrical switch-off.
 The editor of BBC's Newsnight current affairs show said: "It is absolutely not the BBC's job to save the planet.
 I think there are a lot of people who think that, but it must be stopped."
 Author Mark Lynas said "The only reason why this became an issue is that there is a small but vociferous group of extreme right-wing climate 'sceptics' lobbying against taking action, so the BBC is behaving like a coward and refusing to take a more consistent stance."